devongarde/ssc/README.txt

 - version of ssc;
 - precise version of the operating system;
 - hardware architecture and system information;
+- detailed description of the problem;
-- detailed description of the error and how to cause it;
+- detailed description of the steps to recreate it;
-- copy of output file/s showing the error;
+- copy of output file/s and any relevant logs;
 - copy of pages/website being analysed;
 - precise command used;
 - configuration file/s used, if any;
 - any ndx file or other pre-existing file used during the run;
 - any known workarounds or solutions;
-- a dance interpretation of the 'feature'.
+- optionally, a dance interpretation of the 'feature'.
 Email everything to mail@ssc.lu (if the collected files are more than small, please use a public fileserver and email the link).
 Do NOT send anything confidential.
-Furthermore, unless you request otherwise, we reserve the right to publish some or all of the information sent in future versions of ssc, usually in the test suite.
+Furthermore, unless you state otherwise, we reserve the right to publish some or all of the information sent in future versions of ssc, usually in the test suite.
 If you have a fix, you are invited to submit a pull request on github, at